bytesapart/wqu_python2/MP2/README.md

 and plot them as a heatmap, just to give a better picture to the end user.
 Therefore, this last step can be thought of a birds-eye view, while the two-market comparision phase can be considered as an isolation view to get better sense of correlation between the indices

+7. Sometimes, Yahoo Finance bugs out, and hence, cannot find the data for the Ticker/Index.
+Please re-run the program again to get the data.
+This is a known issue